-“When moms started freakin’ the fuck out about every little thing, grandma backed off.
+“When moms started freakin’ the fuck out about every little thing, abuelita backed off.
 But, where else she gonna find a babysitter for free?
 She mighta stopped explainin’ outta respect for my mom, but I still got to watch certain things, read a book or two.”

 “Or a hundred?”
 Kandy cutely inquired, which made him smile.

-More than ever, Kandy wondered what books he had that were the most worn.
+More than ever, Kandy wondered what books he had that was the most worn.
 Sure, it would be interesting to trail her fingers across the spines of all the titles on his shelves, by his bed or under it.
 But it was the ones he affectionately returned to time and time again that she was most curious about.

 “It doesn’t call to you, what she taught you?”

 “Not in the way she hoped.
 I know it ain’t what she had planned, but no way am I goin’ back to L.A. to take that shit over once she exits.
 And she made peace with it after I left.
 Took some time, but we moved past it.”

 “It’s kinda interesting that Irma wants to be a doctor.
 Does she –”